 We all get excited when a software receives an update, and in our day and age, this happens on a daily bases.
 From our phones to the scripts we are using to build projects – updates are always welcomed, but having updates that polish and further improve the experience where it counts are the true hidden gems.
 Soo seeing changes to the

-And its allowance for the use for international characters in email addresses is a small victory.
-Laravel’s built-in validation rule for email in 5.8 will now allow the use of international characters in email addresses if you have the following validation code below:
+And its allowance for the use of international characters in email addresses is a small victory.
+This allowance will be possible if you have the validation code:

 $request->validate([ 'email' => 'email', ]);